The 20 most-popular dividend shares among UK fund managers

 Another plus point for the UK is that valuations are lower than historical averages.
 This is because the UK has been out of favour among investors for several years.

 An important thing to bear in mind, though, is the highly concentrated nature of UK dividends.
-The biggest companies dominate, with the top 15 dividend payers expected to account for 66% of all income payouts in 2024, according to Computershare.
+The biggest companies dominate.
+For example, in the first quarter of 2025, the top 15 dividend payers accounted for 83% of all income payouts, according to Computershare, while the top five, AstraZeneca (LSE:AZN), Shell (LSE:SHEL), British American Tobacco (LSE:BATS), BP (LSE:BP.) and Unilever (LSE:ULVR), accounted for 54%.

-Most fund managers position their portfolios to hold income heavyweights in their top holdings, as demonstrated in the latest Morningstar data, which details the 20 most-popular dividend-paying shares among UK equity income funds.
-The data, to the end of June, ranks the shares by the sector average percentage weighting.
-The forecast dividend yield figures were sourced from SharePad on 27 August 2024.
+Most fund managers have income heavyweights in their top holdings, as demonstrated by the latest Morningstar data, which reveals the 20 most-popular dividend-paying shares among UK equity income funds.
+The data, to the end of March 2025, ranks the shares by the sector average percentage weighting.
+The forecast dividend yield figures were sourced from SharePad on 28 April 2025.

 For investors who would like greater exposure to mid- and small-cap companies paying dividends, this can be achieved through UK multi-cap income funds, and dedicated UK smaller company income funds.